mcampbell/shortify/docs/NOTES-FOR-EVALUATOR.md

 I tried to model the JSON return data in JSON-API format.

 You will find a file "Resources.md" here.
-It would be dishonest to claim I knew how to do everything you see here right off the bat, because I didn't.
-I knew enough of all the pieces to know where to look and what to look for, but I used online help (no outright code copying, unless noted in comments) to see how someone did something.
+It would be dishonest to claim I knew how to do everything you see here right off the bat.
+I knew enough of all the pieces to know where to look and what to look for, but I used online here and there to see how someone did something.
 When I needed to do that, I tried to put the link of where I found things in this file as a "citations" history.

 Security...
 I implemented a basic authentication assertion, and check, in the client and server respectively.
 It is in no way secure, but I wanted to show (and commented some) on